Adnuntius/ios_sdk_examples/README.md

 Examples for ios sdk

-## Example 3 - Swift Ad from Script
+## Example 3 - Swift Ad from Config

 Directly embedding the adn.js into a web view sample Registers AdWebViewStateDelegate to react to missing ad